-It's me, Ernie I'm so glad you're here!
-I love sharing my favorite things with friends while spreading the good word about how amazing us Canine Finders are at sniffing for science.
-Please enjoy the goodies on this page and contact the two-leggeds if you have any questions about the work we do, or the work we could do, together!
+It's me, Finder Ernie and I'm so glad you're here!
+I love sharing my favorite things with friends while spreading the good word about the amazing work my Finder Friends all over the world are doing science.
+If you have any questions or have ideas on how we can work together, contact the two-leggeds!

 TOP NOTCH RESEARCH & PUBLICATIONS ABOUT CONSERVATION DOGS